benschw/go-playground/dockit/README.md

 ## Usage

-By default, dockit looks for a config.json file in your current directory, connects using unit:///var/run/docker.sock, and keeps track of running containers with "pid" files in /var/run/dockit-containers.
+By default, `dockit` looks for a config.json file in your current directory, connects using unix:///var/run/docker.sock, and keeps track of running containers with "pid" files in /var/run/dockit-containers.

 You can define services for your environment in the config file, and specify ports, environment variables, and dependancy services
 (which are translated into links.)

-### Usage / Example
+### Usage / Example Environment

-A webapp ("WebApp" service) container which registers itself with a hipache/redis ("Hipache" service) container.

-#### Config.json
+Included in this repo, is an example config to build an environment with a webapp fronted by a reverse proxy (Hipache.)
+The config specifies that the webapp ("WebApp" service) container should link in the hipache/redis ("Hipache" service) container and which ports to expose (in the link and externally).
+It also pushes in an environment variable to the webapp to use when registering with Hipache.
+The webapp entry point script (included in `webapp-ex`) uses the link to register the webapp with Hipache and to deregister on shutdown.

+Here is a copy of `config.json` from our example environment:

 	{"Hipache" : {
 		"Image" : "stackbrew/hipache",